 We are them.
 They are us.
 We are in this together.

 Let’s be in this together.

-For Leelah?
+Shall we do this for Leelah?
 Of course, for Leelah.
-But, infinitely more, that we never need to learn the name of another Leelah, because she will be just another teenaged girl who is way more concerned with the things a seventeen-year-old should be concerned with: learning about herself and what provides her with the satisfaction of accomplishment, getting into the college of her choice, and giggling with her girlfriends the way young people should giggle.
+But, infinitely more, that we never need to learn the name of another Leelah, because she will be just another teenage girl who is way more concerned with the things with which a seventeen-year-old should be concerned—learning about herself and what provides her with the satisfaction of accomplishment, getting into the college of her choice or the job which interests her, and giggling with her girlfriends the way young people should giggle.